MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

 # Set up a trial version of Dynamics 365 Fraud Protection

-This document guides you through the prerequisites of setting up a trial version of Dynamics 365 Fraud Protection (Fraud Protection).
+This document guides you through the prerequisites of setting up a trial version of Microsoft Dynamics 365 Fraud Protection.
 After you complete the tasks in this document, you will be ready to use Fraud Protection to protect your business.

 ## Prerequisites for setting up Fraud Protection